rita-mitra/bash-c-scripts/README.md

-This repo will hold various short bash scripts in bash for classes.
+This repo will hold various short bash and C scripts.